 Drs.
 Brian Colin and Ankeet Udani are Duke Anesthesiology’s assistant residency program directors and have been instrumental in helping maintain the residency program as one of the top in the country.
 Dr Udani is also assistant director of Duke’s Human Simulation and Patient Safety Center.
 Dr. Udani has expertise in simulation-based medical education and research, and is interested in studying innovation and implementation techniques to improve medical education.
 He has received extramural grant funding from the Foundation for Anesthesia Education and Research, American Geriatrics Society and the Anesthesia Patient Safety Foundation.

-In 2017, Duke Anesthesiology will launch the Perioperative Medicine Fellowship in collaboration with University College London (UCL).
+In 2017, Duke Anesthesiology launched the Perioperative Medicine Fellowship in collaboration with University College London (UCL).
 Dr. Miller is the director of the fellowship.
 Dr. Manning has been integral in designing the fellowship and will serve as research mentors for the fellows.

 The GVT Division is also a highly productive research division with interests in clinical, translational, education and basic science research.
 Dr. Moon is a world expert in respiratory physiology, hyperbaric medicine and environmental physiology.
 He is a superb and passionate teacher of physiology and anesthesiology, and a dedicated and gifted researcher.
 These qualities make Dr. Moon an inspiring mentor.
 He was recently awarded the Leonard Palumbo, Jr., MD, Faculty Achievement Award for compassionate patient care, and excellence in the teaching and mentoring of young physicians.
 This annual award recognizes an outstanding contribution to the teaching and mentoring of young physicians at Duke University Medical Center.

 In other examples of ongoing research, Dr. Miller is investigating the impact of an enhanced recovery pathway on cystectomy.
 Dr. Manning additionally has expertise in cardiothoracic anesthesia and investigates the role of renin-angiotensin systems.
-Chris Young, MD, and Gene Moretti, MD, MHSc, are developing more effective methods to monitor tissue oxygenation.
-Jonathan Dunkman, MD, who joined the division in 2016 after finishing his fellowship in cardiothoracic anesthesiology here at Duke, has research interests in perioperative transfusion and resuscitation.
+Christopher Young, MD, and Eugene Moretti, MD, MHSc, are developing more effective methods to monitor tissue oxygenation.

 Balancing multiple leadership positions, research initiatives, and educational responsibilities, while continuing to provide world-class care to a high-acuity patient population is no easy feat.
 Each and every day, the faculty within the GVT Division accomplishes this juggling act with aplomb, maintaining a level of poise and grace worthy of applause.